The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 \subsubsection{Structural Parameters}

 In Figure \ref{fig:struct}, we show the structural parameters of the classical LSB and late-type HSB galaxies in \textsc{Romulus25}.
 Panels a and b show exponential disk fit-based properties ($\mu_\mathrm{0,B}$ and $r_\mathrm{d}$, respectively) for all of the galaxies in the sample, while panels c and d show bulge properties ($r_\mathrm{eff,bulge}$ and $M_\mathrm{bulge}$---defined as the stellar mass contained within $r_\mathrm{eff,bulge}$---respectively) for those galaxies that have bulges according to the criteria discussed in the previous section.
 As we might expect both from Figure \ref{fig:frac} and from many previous studies \citep[e.g.,][]{Driver1999,Blanton2001}, there is a correlation between stellar mass and $\mu_\mathrm{0,B}$, with HSB galaxies becoming increasingly rare at lower stellar masses.
 Those HSB galaxies that do exist towards the lower mass end of our sample tend to be unusually compact.
 By contrast, LSB galaxies are quite extended.
 Observations have long established that LSB galaxies tend to have high $r_\mathrm{d}$ values \citep[e.g.,][]{sprayberry1995TFR,swaters2003}, but we find that, at a given stellar mass, they also have physically larger bulges than HSB galaxies.
 This does not, however, imply that their bulges are more massive: as we show in panel d, LSB galaxies and HSB galaxies in \textsc{Romulus25} follow the same tight relation between bulge mass and total stellar mass---possibly a manifestation of the tuning of the simulations to the angular momentum--morphology relation and our inclusion of only galaxies with bright bulges relative to their disks in this subsample.
 Instead, we see that the bulges of LSB galaxies are, like their disks, more diffuse than those of HSB galaxies.
 In panel e, we plot the scale radius of the disk against the effective radius of the bulge for these galaxies and show that the two are correlated.
-This relation is consistent with observations of both HSB galaxies \citep[e.g.,][]{Courteau1996} and LSB galaxies \citep{Beijersbergen1999,Galaz2006}, suggesting that the formation of the bulge is linked to that of the disk in both populations.
+As we might expect given Equations \ref{eq:diskfit} and \ref{eq:ser}, we see a similar correlation between $\mu_0$ and $\mu_\mathrm{eff}$.
+The correlation between r$_\mathrm{d}$ and r$_\mathrm{eff}$ is consistent with observations of both HSB galaxies \citep[e.g.,][]{Courteau1996} and LSB galaxies \citep{Beijersbergen1999,Galaz2006}, suggesting that the formation of the bulge is linked to that of the disk in both populations.